hikire/sebas/README.md

 # Sebas

-Create aliases to commands or tasks using files.
+Create aliases to commands or tasks(JS/Sh files) using files.

 ## Installation